 Step 6.
 Results analysis.

-The experiment lasts for certain time and when it’s complete designers work on results.
+The experiment lasts for a certain time and when it’s complete designers work on results.
 All the data and metrics from two versions are gathered and compared.
 Based on the results designers decide which variant performed better and is capable of accomplishing the goals that have been set at the start.

 Benefits and limitations of A/B testing